 The Renaissance began in Italy about 1300 and gradually developed in other European countries.
 This period, which would last about 300 years, saw a cultural rebirth in Europe.
-There was a flowering of art, literature, and learning, led by such men as Leonardo da Vinci (1452–1519), Michelangelo (1475–1564), and Desiderius Erasmus (1467?–1536).
+There was a flowering of art, literature, and learning.
+It was led by such men as Leonardo da Vinci (1452–1519), Michelangelo (1475–1564), and Desiderius Erasmus (1467?–1536).
 Scholars rediscovered the classical literature and arts of ancient Greece and Rome.
 The development of the printing press made books (including the Bible) widely available and fostered the spread of new ideas.
 This atmosphere of free thinking, as well as greater attention to the Bible and the writings of the early church fathers, led people to question certain practices established by the medieval church.

 The Reformation was the movement in which some countries began to break away from Rome.
 If one could date its beginning to a specific time and place, it would be October 31, 1517.
 That was when Martin Luther (1483–1546), a German monk and theology professor, posted 95 propositions in Wittenberg, Germany, inviting theological debate on the sale of indulgences.

 In England, the factors leading to the Reformation were more political than religious.
 King Henry VIII (1491–1547) wished to divorce his wife, Catherine of Aragon.
 Not only had they failed to produce a male heir, but Henry also wanted to marry Anne Boleyn, a lady of the court.
-When Pope Clement VII refused to grant a divorce, Henry decided to reject papal authority and make himself head of the English church.
+Pope Clement VII refused to grant a divorce.
+So Henry decided to reject papal authority and make himself head of the English church.
 Conflict over reform in the English church continued after his death.

 The Counter Reformation was an attempt by individuals within the Catholic Church to reform it and correct abuses.
 Leading this movement was the Society of Jesus (Jesuits) founded by the Spanish priest and former soldier Saint Ignatius of Loyola (1491–1556).
 Many of these reforms were formalized by the Council of Trent (1545–63).
 The Council did much to strengthen Catholicism and to create modern Roman Catholicism.

 The Reformation and Counter Reformation sparked years of war, persecution, and violence.
 During the Thirty Years' War (1618-48), nearly half the population of the German states died from the conflict or from the accompanying famine and disease.
 When the war ended with the Peace of Westphalia, Europe found itself religiously divided between Catholics and Protestants.
-Southern Europe — Italy, France, Spain, and Portugal — remained Catholic, as did Austria, southern Germany, Poland, Slovenia and Croatia, and the Low Countries (present-day Belgium, Luxembourg, and the Netherlands).
+Southern Europe — Italy, France, Spain, and Portugal — remained Catholic.
+Austria, southern Germany, Poland, Slovenia and Croatia, and the Low Countries (present-day Belgium, Luxembourg, and the Netherlands) also did.
 Protestantism dominated in England, Scotland, northern Germany, northern Holland, the Scandinavian countries, and Bohemia (part of the present-day Czech Republic) and Hungary.
-In eastern Europe and Greece, the Orthodox Church continued on its course, relatively untroubled by events on the rest of the continent.
+In eastern Europe and Greece, the Orthodox Church continued on its course.
+It was relatively untroubled by events on the rest of the continent.

 Maryland, established as a haven for Catholics, adopted a policy of toleration for all Christians.
 This was short-lived, however, and the Church of England was established there in 1702.
 Of all the colonies, only Pennsylvania and Rhode Island practiced religious tolerance and were without established religions.
 This changed soon after the creation of the United States.
 Because the U.S. Constitution guaranteed freedom of religion, religious liberty expanded greatly.

 Although it did not join the World Council, the Roman Catholic Church responded to the spirit of ecumenism and tolerance at the Second Vatican Council (Vatican II, 1962–65).
-This council transformed the church's relationship to the modern world and acknowledged the need for interreligious discussion and collaboration.
+This council transformed the church's relationship to the modern world.
+And it acknowledged the need for interreligious discussion and collaboration.
 Two of its pronouncements, the "Declaration on the Relationship of the Church to Non-Christian Religions" (Nostra Aetate) and the "Declaration on Religious Freedom" (Dignitatis Humanae), altered its opposition to other religious traditions and ended its hostility to religious liberty and church-state separation.

 Today, Christianity faces several realities and challenges.
 The collapse of Communism in Eastern Europe has opened up some countries to new forms of Christianity and has also revitalized their traditional Christian forms.
 In other countries, particularly Egypt and Sudan, Christianity is encountering a stronger and faster-growing Islam.
 Whether these religions can peacefully coexist remains an open question.

-In Europe, Christianity remains the dominant religion, but fewer Europeans are active churchgoers.
-Catholicism is no longer Europe's leading Christian faith, but it is dominant in South America, Asia, and Africa.
+In Europe, Christianity remains the dominant religion.
+But fewer Europeans are active churchgoers.
+Catholicism is no longer Europe's leading Christian faith.
+But it is dominant in South America, Asia, and Africa.
 Although most people in the United States are Christian, other religions are growing.

 Despite these changes, Christianity continues to play a significant role in the lives of millions.